-When Jewel first opened, everyone immediately flocked to it.
+When Jewel at Changi Airport first opened, everyone immediately flocked to it.
 But now, the interest seems to be waning.
 What’s really going on in The Jewel and will it sustain its popularity?
 Let’s find out:

-Jewel Changi Airport, also known as Jewel, is a mixed-use development built recently.
-It consists of gardens, attractions, aviation facilities, a hotel, and approximately 280 shops.
+Jewel Changi Airport – also known as Jewel – is a mixed-use development that officially opened its doors on 17 October 2019.
+The stunning project features gardens, attractions, aviation facilities, a hotel, and approximately 300 retail and dining options.

-The HSBC 40-metre high vortex is its main attraction, which is expected to be the world’s tallest indoor waterfall.
-Its five-storey forest valley also houses one of the largest indoor collections of plants in Singapore.
+Taking centre-stage is the HSBC 40-metre high Rain Vortex.
+The awe-inducing main attraction is the world’s tallest indoor waterfall.
+Surrounding it is a five-storey terraced forest valley, which houses one of the largest indoor collections of plants in Singapore.

 With a variety of stores, Jewel is set to be a coveted stopover for tourists and a shopping haven for many locals.
-It’s more convenient to nearby residents, however.
-Easties living in areas such as Upper Changi, Tanah Merah, and Simei will have a better and closer proximity option for shopping.
+It’s also super convenient for nearby residents such as Easties living in areas like Upper Changi, Tanah Merah, and Simei as Jewel is within close proximity.

-You’ve probably already heard of Jewel or even visited it.
-With around 500,000 visitors over the six-day preview period, Jewel saw throngs of visitors (both locals and foreigners) flocking to the coveted mall.
+You’ve probably heard of Jewel, or even visited it to ooh and aah at its beauty.
+With around 500,000 people over the six-day preview period, Jewel saw throngs of visitors (both locals and foreigners) flocking to the sprawling mall.
 However, in recent weeks, there have been reports of thinning crowds and a dip in business.

-To find out if interest in Jewel has indeed already faded, 99.co’s writers decided to head down there to verify the rumours.
-They were there for the whole day: 9.30 a.m. to 2 p.m., and then again at 3.30 p.m. until 7.30 p.m.
+To find out if interest in Jewel has indeed already waned, 99.co’s writers decided to head down there to verify the rumours.
+They were there for the whole day: 9.30am to 2pm, and then again at 3.30pm until 7.30pm.

 Here are their findings: